July 26, 2024

 This report tracks which social channels (e.g., Facebook, Instagram, Google) contribute the most sales.

-By identifying your top-performing traffic sources, you can optimize ad spend, double down on channels with the highest ROI, and adjust marketing campaigns in real time.
+By identifying your top-performing traffic sources, you can optimize ad spend, double down on channels with the highest ROI, and adjust marketing campaigns.

 11. Shopify Active Subscriptions Over Time